Alexei Osipov

-Alexei Ilyich Osipov (Алексе́й Ильи́ч О́сиповborn, born March 31, 1938) is a Russian Orthodox theologian, professor and lecturer from the Moscow Orthodox Theological Academy.
+Alexei Ilyich Osipov (Алексе́й Ильи́ч О́сиповborn, born March 31, 1938) is a Russian Orthodox theologian, writer, and professor at the Moscow Theological Academy.
+His work focuses on Slavophile thought, Eastern Christian apologetics, and critiques of Roman Catholic theology.
+He regards Islam as the closest religion to Christianity.

-He is also a widely popular Orthodox pedagogue, publicist and defender of Russian Orthodoxy, being a slavophil, apologist of Eastern Christianity as based on teachings of Church Fathers and exposer of deficiencies of western Catholic teachings.

 Early life and education

 He was born in Belyov, Tula oblast, RSFSR, USSR.

 After finishing school he refused to enter any university and in home conditions he undertook the study of theology under the guidance of hegumen Nikon (Vorobyov) for 3 years.
-In 1958 he entered the 4th (final) grade of Moscow Theological Seminary, having passed exams for the previous three years.
+In 1958, he entered the 4th (final) grade of Moscow Theological Seminary, having passed exams for the previous three years.
 Next year he entered Moscow Theological Academy which he finished in 1963.
-In 1985 he was given a doctorate in theology.
+In 1985, he was given a doctorate in theology.

 Career

 Since 1965 he has been a lecturer of basic theology, and since 1975 a professor.